 Aro War describes the series of battles between December 1901 and March 1902 in which the Aro tribe of the Igbo nation in eastern Nigeria were subdued by imperial British power.
 Aro people were in the mid 19th Century known as middle men who carried large quantities of trade goods from Old Calabar to the interior.
 The Aro War was purposed for the abolishment of slave trade to which Aro people were tenaciously attached and the eradication of the superstitious and fraudulent Long Juju which by its evils stood in the way of modern governance.
 Also, the battles were designed to open up the Igbo country further to civilization and trade, especially after the exile of the powerful Jaja of Opobo who blocked trade from flowing hinterland.
-Although the oracle at Aro had long been asserted against modern judicial system, tension did not really begin till 1896 when a British party to Aro territory were repulsed with a native orator advising the whiteman advising the whiteman to return to where he came from.
+Although the oracle at Aro had long been asserted against modern judicial system, tension did not really begin till 1896 when a British party to Aro territory were repulsed with a native orator advising the whiteman to return to where he came from.

 Having obtained George Taubman Goldie’s favorable opinion late in 1899, Sir Ralph Moore, the colonial High Commissioner had begun a process to wage war against the nineteen Aro towns and other non-Aro tribes which might join them in solidarity.
 Action was delayed for the shortage of men, and Lugard’s inability to provide the numbers that were needed in the plan for war, which was well known to the Aro people.
 By the month of July of subsequent year, military operation had been approved for the dry season.